doubando/oci-asset-details/ReadMe.md

 ### Versions:

+##### v.1.0.0
+* ✓ changed prettytables to Pandas for better analysis
+* ✓ changed output csv file to excel xlsx
+* ✓ combined all output details for VCNs and Subnets to same excel file that include different sheets.
+* ✓ instance_details.py included a list of block volumes sizes for each instances.
+* ✓ network_details.py included number of subnets in each VCN.
+* ✓

 ##### v.0.7.5
 * ✓ Excluded "DELETED" or "FAILED" for Oracle DB Base Systems and MySQL databases status from the report.